 All core processes of a company such as human resources, accounting, stock, bookkeeping, logistics, and procurement can be managed and optimised.
 Countless operating data is generated, which is managed, analysed and stored in a central database framework and manipulated using a set of software front-ends (the visual displays we rely on).
 This gives the company an overview of existing resources, internal operating processes, and all necessary data to enable holistic management of company resources.

 More often than not, ERP modules are licensed separately so that the applications may be combined, depending on the requirements and desired functions.
 If necessary, additional modules may be purchased and the software system can be expanded and optimally adapted to the company's needs.

 Enterprise resource planning solutions often include the latest technologies and high-performance algorithms.
-Your are therefore able to use existing resources optimally and further optimise strategic planning.
+You are therefore able to use existing resources optimally and further optimise strategic planning.
 This is not the only reason why it is of great advantage to connect route planning tools with an ERP system.
 Software solutions of this type usually have industry-specific modules that are geared towards specific business areas.

-for service organisation, is also possible and is often urgently recommended.
+The connection of other software solutions, such as appointment and route planning software for service organisations, is also possible and is often urgently recommended.
 By using software that specialises in route planning, companies can create significant added value, especially for their sales force, and benefit from the experience of industry experts.
 With such software, the vehicle fleet and service teams of a company can be managed clearly and easily.
-APIs ensure a simple and permanent connection
+APIs ensure a simple and permanent connection between the systems.

 Intelligent software can automatically calculate a complete route plan in a defined time period effectively and optimally, so that valuable travel time can be saved, fuel consumption reduced and improved adherence to deadlines made possible.
 The route plan can also be transferred directly to a driver's mobile device.
 In addition, all relevant costs for storage and transport are included in the order data to achieve the best possible route planning.